This article originally posted on March 31, 2018, but in honor of National Wine Day, we figured we’d serve up another pour of vino know-how. Enjoy!

-I learned I was definitely in the former category two years ago at a tasting at Ray’s Wine & Spirits, carefully sipping a thoughtful swig from a glass of $120 grape squeezings and coming away with the flavor profile of "Yep, that’s definitely wine."
+I learned I was definitely in the former category three years ago at a tasting at Ray’s Wine & Spirits, carefully sipping a thoughtful swig from a glass of $120 grape squeezings and coming away with the flavor profile of "Yep, that’s definitely wine."
 I wanted to learn more about how to drink this sweet nectar like I really should, to really get the most out of a glass of wine – and luckily, I didn’t have to search far for help.

 Nate Norfolk is the wine and spirits director at Ray’s, as well as a certified sommelier, and he kindly let me pick his brain about how a wine idiot can become a wine expert.

 Bad news: If you live in the United States, you’re probably tasting wine wrong – even before you bring the glass to your lips.

 "In the U.S. especially, we have a real tendency to serve red wine too warm and white wine too cold," Norfolk explained.

 Red wines, according to Norfolk, should typically clock in just below room temperature – somewhere between 60 and 65 degrees – while white wines should be served around 50 degrees.
 Feel free to pour rose and sparkling wines a little colder, but for reds and whites, the lower the temperature, the more you’ll lose in the tasting.

 "When they’re colder, they have a hard time reacting with the air," Norfolk noted.
 "Wisconsinites should be able to empathize with this: It’s like cheese.
 You leave it out, the stuff’s awesome, but when you first pull it out of the fridge, it’s like nothing.
 Any great piece of cheese is awesome at room temperature, but when it’s really cold, you lose a lot of it."